 freely given...

-In order to ensure that consent is freely → by definition not freely given? given, consent should not provide a valid legal ground for the processing of personal data in a specific case where there is a clear imbalance between the data subject and the controller, in particular where the controller is a public autho (ity and it)'s therefore unlikely that consent was freely given in all the circumstances of that specific situation • municipality vis-à-vis citizen • drivers license agency vis-à-vis motorist • employer vis-a-vis employee • student vis-a-vis university • etc.
+In order to ensure that consent is freely given, consent should not provide a valid legal ground for the processing of personal data in a specific case where there is a clear imbalance between the data subject and the controller, in particular where the controller is a public authority and it's therefore unlikely that consent was freely given in all the circumstances of that specific situation granualarity...